noxitylabs/knowledgebase/README.md

 - Add github link to the knolwedgebase in the header - DONE ✅
 - Open source the knowledgebase system - DONE ✅
 - Add icons to sidebar links - DONE ✅
+- Implement "raiseIssue" + setup GitHub to allow these requests - DONE ✅

 ---
 ## Ideas